Grim-/Outward-Item-Overrider/README.md

 OLogger.Error(object _obj, string _panel = "Default"); //this will output red text to the "_panel" panel
 //Example Turn Unity Debug Into OLogger Debug:

+These changes goes into your class file that extends from PartialityMod, and thus in these functions

 public override void OnEnable()
 {
     ...